alissa-huskey/python-class/docs/tools/terminal.md

 Some commands allow short options to be combined together.
-For example, the `uname` uses the `-s` flag to print operating system name and the `-r` flag to print the release, which can be passed two seperate arguments.
+For example, the `uname` uses the `-s` flag to print operating system name and the `-r` flag to print the release, which can be passed two separate arguments.

 ```{code-block} console
 :caption: command line